akarzim/capybara-bootstrap-datepicker/README.md

     $ gem install capybara-bootstrap-datepicker

-The gem automatically hook itself into rspec helper using Rspec.configure.
+The gem automatically hooks itself into RSpec helper using `RSpec.configure`.

 ## Usage

-Just use this method inside your capybara test:
+Just use this method inside your Capybara test:

 ```ruby
 select_date(2.weeks.ago, from: "Label of the date input")
 ```

-Or even:
+Or in a more advanced way:

 ```ruby
 select_date(2.weeks.ago, from: "Date", match: :prefer_exact)